mr7Jacky/spellchecker-cmdline-py/README.md

 ##### Dictionary

-A data structure contains necessary functions to support Checker, including:
+A data structure that contains necessary functions to support Checker, including:

 1. ...